aibands/Expense-Tracker/README.md

 - Setting page – preview of user settings layout

 ## How to Run
-1.Clone or download this repository.
+1. Clone or download this repository.
-2.Open index.html in your web browser.
+2. Open index.html in your web browser.
-3.Data will be stored automatically in your browser’s LocalStorage.
+3. Data will be stored automatically in your browser’s LocalStorage.

 ## Acknowledgements
 This project was created as part of the Final Project for Front End Programming with Java,